EricThomson/im-crop/readme.md

 # im_crop
-Simple module to crop/save image fragments.
-Saves as png.
+Simple module to crop out rectangles from a larger image and saves as png.
+For building up training data for CNNs when you have very large images.

 ## Set up environment
   conda create --name crop